 - Secure the drum into the mixer using the correct arrangement as specified by the manufacturer.

-- Ensure the settings for speed control and mix duration (if present) are adjusted correctly before mixing is started.
+- Ensure the settings for speed control and mix duration (if applicable) are adjusted correctly before mixing begins.

 - Power cables or air supply hoses should be routed to avoid them being a trip hazard.